mosip/release-script/release/README.md

     ```
 1. After the release-branch is created from release-candidate branch make sure all the changes are merged to develop branch also.
 1. Execute the `Release/pre-Release Preparation` GitHub Action from **release-script** repository.
-1. while running manual workflow it will ask for workflow inputs as below
+1. While running manual workflow it will ask for workflow inputs as below
    * Branch: It should be release-1.2.0.1 from **release-script** repository.
    * Repo URL ( EX. mosip/< repo name > ): Name of the owner of the repository and repository name.
    * Repo Branch: It should be release-branch.